 I have PTSD.
 What can a NWBB dog do for me?

 A Northwest Battle Buddies dog can aid you in many areas of your life.
-The dog can and will be your constant companion in public and/or in social environments.
-The dog provides companionship which will aid in your return to independence, creating more of a reason to keep moving forward toward a healthy life.
+The dog provides a feeling of safety, which will aid in your return to independence, creating more of a reason to keep moving forward toward a healthy life.
 Isolation and hypervigilance are extreme symptoms of PTSD.
 Veterans have experienced freedom and independence with a service dog by their side, and go places with a dog they would never go alone.
 Our service dogs wake our veterans from nightmares as well as help stop panic attacks, by nuzzling them to get their attention or by licking their face.
 Much like a medical alert dog detecting epileptic seizures or a diabetic alert dog detecting high and low blood sugar, PTSD service dogs are alerting on adrenaline when the veterans are experiencing anxiety or fear.
 Veterans who have impaired vision will place their service dogs on their impaired side for safety as well they become a social barrier.
 Some service dogs are trained to “brace“ and are used for balance.
 Studies show that the veteran will experience oxytocin peaks within minutes of a petting session.
 Oxytocin can have a powerful effect, it can lower the heart rate and blood pressure and may also lead to reduce levels of stress.

 What kinds of dogs are used for NWBB?

 We are not breed specific, we use dogs from shelters, rescue organizations, our breeding program and dogs that are personal surrenders.
 A local veterinary clinic provides a health exam and certification the dog is physically healthy and vaccinated.
-The criteria for a Northwest Battle Buddies dog is: sociable, confident and 2 years of age or less.
+The criteria for a Northwest Battle Buddies dog is: sociable, confident, at least 40 pounds and 2 years of age or less.
 Each service dog is paired with the veteran, according to the individual’s unique requirements.

 How long does it take to get the NWBB service dog?